Michael Wernick: Career

-Controversies

-University tuition protest email exchange

-Wernick was criticized for his comments made in an email among Carleton University board of Governors members regarding a university student tuition protest that disrupted and prevented the March 30, 2015 meeting of the Board from continuing.
-In the private email exchange which was leaked to the media by one of the Board members, he deplored the tactics as authoritarian, similar to those used by brown shirts and Maoists to intimidate their political opponents by disrupting gatherings and physically preventing the meeting from proceeding.
-This was reported in social media as labelling the protesting students as Nazis.
-The New Democratic Party called for Wernick to apologize for the comments, and the school's graduate student association called for Wernick to resign.
-Wernick was later elected to serve as Vice Chair of the Board of Governors for the 2016-17 term and the Board of Governors defeated a motion tabled in September 2016 to revisit the controversy.

 SNC-Lavalin Affair

 On February 7, 2019, The Globe and Mail published an article that spurred investigation into the SNC-Lavalin Affair.
 The article claimed that the Prime Minister's Office had pressured Jody Wilson-Raybould while she was Attorney General of Canada into pursuing a deferred prosecution agreement for SNC-Lavalin.
 The article also claimed that Wernick had rebuked Wilson-Raybould for having suggested that politicians had engaged in doublespeak on Indigenous issues.
 Wilson-Raybould resigned her current post as Minister of Veterans Affairs on February 12, 2019.

 Wernick appeared before the House of Commons Justice Committee on February 21, 2019, where he disputed the allegations of undue pressure on Wilson-Raybould and stated that The Globe and Mail article contained errors and unfounded speculation.
 Wilson-Raybould testified on February 27 that Wernick was among those who had placed undue pressure on her and that Wernick had made "veiled threats" to her.
 This led to calls by opposition parties for Wernick's resignation.
 Wernick appeared at the Justice Committee for a second time on March 6 where he stated in his testimony that he had made no threats and had raised public interest considerations.
 Wernick announced his retirement in a letter to the prime minister on March 18.
 A secretly recorded telephone call between Wernick and Wilson-Raybould was released on March 29 wherein Wernick told Wilson-Raybould that Prime Minister Trudeau wanted a deferred prosecution agreement for SNC-Lavalin "one way or another".
 Wernick retired on April 19, 2019 and was succeeded by Ian Shugart.

 On March 10, 2020, Ethics Commissioner Mario Dion, released his report on an allegation of conflict of interest against Wernick that had been referred to his office by the Public Sector integrity Commissioner.
 In the report Dion concluded "I do not have any reason to believe Mr. Wernick may have contravened section of the Act on the basis of the alleged facts.
 I will, therefore, not initiate an examination under section 45 of the Act and consider the matter closed."